luanvcmartins/WSI2ML/README.md

 3. Create your first task: select the files for your task on the list and the users to annotate it.
 An optional task name can also be provided.

-## Funding
+## Thanks
-This work was carried out at the Center for Artificial Intelligence (C4AI-USP), with support by the São Paulo Research Foundation (FAPESP grant #2019/07665-4 and 2020/15129-2) and by the IBM Corporation.
+This work was carried out at the Center for Artificial Intelligence (C4AI-USP), with support by the São Paulo Research Foundation (FAPESP grant #2019/07665-4 and #2020/15129-2) and by the IBM Corporation.

 ## License
 Copyright 2022 luanvcmartins

 Licensed under the Apache License, Version 2.0 (the "License");

 you may not use this file except in compliance with the License.

 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+Unless required by applicable law or agreed to in writing, software

+distributed under the License is distributed on an "AS IS" BASIS,

+WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-See the License for the specific language governing permissions and limitations under the License.
+See the License for the specific language governing permissions and

+limitations under the License.